Kaymoor Miners Trail in New River Gorge in West Virginia.

 Along the way, you’ll get a close-up look at the old mining site and be treated to breathtaking views of the gorge.

-I loved exploring the historic structures and learning about life during the mining era – it’s crazy to think how much has changed since then.
+I loved exploring the historic structures and learning about life during the mining era.
+It’s crazy to think how much has changed since then.

 If you’re up for a challenging hike and want to soak in the history of New River Gorge’s coal mining past, this trail definitely needs to be on your list!

 If this guide inspires you to hike the Kaymoor Miners Trail in New River Gorge, I’d love to hear about your adventure.
+Leave a comment and share your experience!

 Enjoyed this post?
 Pin for later!